Ten Shots at Building AI

 One liner: Grammarly for AI Prompts

 Inspiration: In March of 2024, I'd helped run the MIT Sloan AI conference, the second of its kind and the first held at the MIT Media lab.
 As part of that conference, I helped run a session with Sabrina, an applied AI team lead at OpenAI.
 A few weeks after the conference, I met up with Sabrina in San Francisco and she shared her idea for a "grammarly for prompting".
 After building LowTech AI, I loved the idea immediately, and during a cab ride to Palo Alto I coded up a chrome plugin prototype (no code complete, all natural).
+The prototype worked surprisingly well, and we decided to keep going.
 We passively worked on the idea for several weeks, culminating in a weekend when Sabrina came up to Boston from NYC for a full day hackathon.

 The launch: We tested with ourselves and a few friends but never published it more widely.
 Overall, Sabrina got busy with work at OpenAI, and I moved on to my next project.
 It's still an idea for the future.